genomicsITER/RSV/README.md

 The COVID-19 pandemic has shown the impact of genomic surveillance of emergent and re-emergent pathogens based on Next Generation Sequencing (NGS), as has been recognized by the World Health Organization [<a href="#References">1,2</a>].
 Guiding the Public Health response has been accelerated thanks to the generalization of the NGS, allowing the identification and monitoring of emerging SARS-CoV-2 variants in a routine basis across the World.

-Here we present a public repository of **Respiratory Syncytial Virus** related resources maintained by ITER-FIISC-HUNSC-ULL task force.
+Here we present a public repository of **Respiratory Syncytial Virus** related resources maintained by the ITER-FIISC-HUNSC-ULL task force.

 This is the result of a continuous collaborative effort of the following Institutions and Laboratories:
 <ul>